 The DHP+ supports several methods of converting one type of serial data to another.
-For example, converting the RS232 to logic level serial.
+For example, converting the USB data to RS232 or logic level serial.
 The simplest method is to simply use the CONNECT command to tie two or more channels together like this:

-CONNECT=COM1, COM2
+CONNECT=COMU, COM1

-From this point on, anything received on the RS232 channel will be sent to the Logic Level Serial port and vice-a-versa.
+From this point on, anything received on the USB channel will be sent to the RS232 port and vicea-versa.
 This connection will stay active even if power is cycled, SD card is removed, or the cables are unplugged and reconnected.
 The DH+ will not respond to any further commands on these channels until the connection is broken by:

 - 1) The "escape sequence" is received from any channel.
 This is normally three special characters sent within one second with a one second break before and after.
-The DH+ will stay in command mode after this until it receives another CONNECT command, a Ctrl+A is received, or the connection is disabled. - 2) Power is cycled with a SD card inserted that has a AUTORUN.BAT file in the root directory containing a command which turns off or changes the connection like this: CONNECT=NONE
+The DH+ will stay in command mode after this until it receives another CONNECT command, a Ctrl+A is received, or the connection is disabled. - 2) Power is cycled with a SD card inserted that has a AUTORUN.BAT file in the root directory containing a command which turns off or changes the connection like this: CONNECT=NONE - 3) CONNECT=NONE is sent from a channel not part of the connection.
+For example, if COM1 and the USB are connected, sending CONNECT=NONE from the Logic Level serial will break the connection for all channels.